rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.markdown

 <span class="sd">&quot;&quot;&quot;</span>
 </pre></div>
 </div></div>
-That is, we run the ballonn shooter game, configure a set of events that should be simulated, and then assert that certain things happens (game loop inits, circles are drawn on screen, etc).
+That is, we run the balloon shooter game, configure a set of events that should be simulated, and then assert that certain things happens (game loop inits, circles are drawn on screen, etc).